-Welcome to the website of the World Technology Mapping Forum
+Welcome to the website of the World Technology Mapping Forum-3 Berlin

-HHI Headquaters in Berlin, Germany.
+HHI Headquarters in Berlin, Germany.
 This is the venue for WTMF-3

 PhotonDelta and the AIM Photonics Academy would like to invite you to participate in the third meeting of the World Technology Mapping Forum.
 The gathering will be hosted in the main building of the Fraunhofer Institute for Telecommunications, Heinrich Hertz Institute, Einsteinufer 37, 10587 Berlin Germany.

-The goal is to update and discuss the Integrated Photonic Systems Roadmap – International (IPSR-I), looking ahead to global technology needs in 2030 and beyond.
+The goal of the gathering is to update and discuss the first draft of Integrated Photonic Systems Roadmap – International (IPSR-I), looking ahead to global technology needs in 2030 and beyond.
 Following successful Fall and Winter meetings in Cambridge USA and Tokyo Japan, the latest draft of this new IPRS roadmap was issued to registered attendees of the WTMF-3 on Friday May 31st 2019.
 If, for any reason, you were unable to download the document, please contact Peter van Arkel immediately.